andrew/ultimate-awesome/README.md

 - [awesome-nlp-polish](https://github.com/ksopyla/awesome-nlp-polish) - A curated list of resources dedicated to Natural Language Processing (NLP) in polish.
 Models, tools, datasets.
 - [awesome-relay](https://github.com/expede/awesome-relay) - Awesome resources for Relay.
 - [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.
+- [awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
-- [awesome-instruction-datasets](https://github.com/jianzhnie/awesome-instruction-datasets) - A collection of awesome-prompt-datasets, awesome-instruction-dataset, to train ChatLLM such as chatgpt 收录各种各样的指令数据集, 用于训练  ChatLLM 模型。.
 - [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.
-- [awesome-api-clients](https://github.com/stepci/awesome-api-clients) - List of awesome API clients.
-Postman and Insomnia alternatives.
 - [Library-of-Ethereum](https://github.com/ArpitIngle/Library-of-Ethereum) - Curated Collection of Ethereum Ecosystem Resources.
 - [awesome-spring-cloud](https://github.com/eacdy/awesome-spring-cloud) - Spring Cloud 优质资源一网打尽.
 - [awesome-typst-cn](https://github.com/typst-cn/awesome-typst-cn) - Awesome Typst 列表中文版.